pearcej/complex/_sources/Self-organizedCriticality/ImplementingTheSandPile.rst

 The return value is a tuple that contains the number of time steps and the total number of cells that toppled.

 If you are not familiar with ``itertools.count``, it is an infinite generator that counts up from the given initial value, so the for loop runs until step returns 0.
-You can read about the ``itertools`` module at http://thinkcomplex.com/iter.

 Finally, the drop method chooses a random cell and adds a grain of sand: